Is 50/50 always fair in a divorce settlement? – Our guide to splitting assets during or after divorce

 it’s best to seek the help of a solicitor.

-If you’d like to get started on separating assets in a divorce and reaching an amicable financial settlement, use our divorce-diagnostic or book a free 15-minute call with one of our Divorce Specialists now.
+If you’d like to get started on separating assets in a divorce and reaching an amicable financial settlement, use our tool to find the right service or book a free 15-minute call with one of our Divorce Specialists now.

 FAQs

-How to split assets in a divorce UK?
+How to split assets in a divorce in the UK?

 You can work out how to split your assets in a divorce between yourselves or using professional help.
-If your divorcing in England or Wales, you can have your financial agreements made legally binding through a consent order.
-Elsewhere in the UK you should seek specialist advice.
+If you're divorcing in England or Wales, you can have your financial agreements made legally binding through a consent order.
+Elsewhere in the UK, you should seek specialist advice.

 The court decides whether your financial agreements are 'fair' firstly, based on need.
 Your 'needs' are what you're entitled to and will focus on whether each person has the financial provisions to separate from their partner.
 After that, the court will look at 'fair' based on contributions etc. What you're entitled to in divorce can vary widely depending on the size of the marital pot, the pre-marital pot and also, the needs and welfare of your child(ren) (if applicable).

-How are assets split in a divorce uk?
+How are assets split in a divorce in the UK?

 How long after a divorce can you claim assets uk?